sluhtie/sluhtie/README.md

   </a>
 </p>

-> In order to ensure both security and trust in our commission projects, I require a 40% down payment upfront.<br>
+> In order to ensure both security and trust in our commission projects, I require a 40% down payment upfront.
-This 40% down payment requirement helps ensure project security and commitment.

 <!-- Languages & Tools -->